Share Your Story

 Will I need to provide transportation to my school?

 Yes, it is very likely that the survivor will need to be provided with transportation to and from your location.
 If you do not have a parent or trusted volunteer to provide transportation, we request that you contribute funds for a taxi or car service.

 When are the survivors available to speak?

 Survivors are available to speak during the week, between the hours of 9:30 am and 4:00 pm, depending on their schedules.
 Survivors are not available in the early morning hours, in the evening, or on the weekends.

 What kind of experiences will the speakers talk about?

-The survivors who speak will have a variety of Holocaust experiences that they will share.
+The survivors who speak have a variety of Holocaust experiences that they will share.
 They are not historians; rather they are living witnesses who will testify regarding their individual experience.
-Some are concentration camp survivors; some were hidden children or on the Kindertransport; some were refugees, liberators, or witnesses.
+Some are concentration camp survivors; some were hidden children or on the Kindertransport; and some were refugees.
 Each has an important story to tell, and we request that you be sensitive to and appreciative of each of their special experiences.